ibm-cloud-docs/Cloudant/offerings/bluemix.md

 within a US location, you can optionally select a [HIPAA ![External link icon](../images/launch-glyph.svg "External link icon")](https://en.wikipedia.org/wiki/Health_Insurance_Portability_and_Accountability_Act){:new_window} compliant configuration.

-The following table summarizes the provisioned throughput capacity and disk space configuration for the plans:
+The following table summarizes the provisioned throughput capacity and disk space configuration for the Lite plan and a few examples for the Standard plan:

 <div id="maxtable"></div>